 - We will request sight of the mobile devices in scope – this may be via web cam or a Team Viewer session (if installed).

 - The devices will be checked for no sign of Rooting / Jailbreaking / Developer mode and certificates will be checked to ensure untrusted applications cannot run.
-Screenlock will be checked for required minimum eight characters.
+Screenlock will be checked for required minimum six characters.

 - We will ask you to upload any results using our secure upload site.